 The standard method of estimating ABV is to use the specific gravity.
 Specific gravity is the relative density of a liquid compared with the density of water.
 When fermentation occurs, the specific gravity of the liquid changes.
 You can monitor this change to find the alcohol content of your homebrew.

-- ABV is the alcohol by volume, measured in percents;
+- ABW is the alcohol by weight, measured in percents

-- OG is the original specific gravity (before fermentation), measured with a hydrometer;
+- OE is the original extract (before fermentation), measured in Plato degrees (°P)

 The last thing our beer calculator does is finding the exact amount of alcohol in a given volume of alcoholic beverage.
 For example, you can determine the volume of alcohol in a 500 ml bottle of 4.5% beer.
 If you are interested in finding this value, use this equation:

 Proof is a different measure of an alcoholic beverage.
 Its origins date back to 16th century England, where liquors were taxed based on their alcohol content.
 They were tested in the following way: a pellet of gunpowder was soaked in a spirit, and if it could still burn afterwards, the spirit was deemed above proof and taxed higher than ordinary.